sorinboia/nginx-experience-aws/guide/6controller.md

 > Name: test
 > Save

-Copy the key and update the postman environment variable "api_key"
+Copy the key that was just create and save it for later.

 ###### "N" -> "Services" -> "APIs" -> "API Definitions" -> "Pen" icon next to "arcadia-pub-api"
 > Add a policy